 The Adrenal-Thyroid Connection

-This week I’m tackling one of my favorite topics surrounding thyroid health – stress!
-Whether you have Hashimoto’s or hypothyroidism, Graves or hyperthyroidism, or you haven’t been diagnosed yet, stress and your adrenals play a huge role in your thyroid health.
+I’m going to be honest here: Stress is a given in our lives.
+I know I can’t avoid it and, while I’m not much of a gambler, I’d be willing to bet you can’t either.
+Yet, whether you have Hashimoto’s or hypothyroidism, Graves or hyperthyroidism, or you haven’t been diagnosed yet, stress and your adrenals play a huge role in your thyroid health.

-The truth is, stress is just a given in most of our lives – I know I sure can’t avoid it.
-However, that doesn’t mean there’s nothing we can do about it.
-The key is to understand how it impacts thyroid function, and most of all, how to relieve it!
+Fortunately, that doesn’t mean there’s nothing we can do about it.
+The key is to understand the adrenal-thyroid connection, how stress affects thyroid function, and how to relieve it!

 How Chronic Stress Impacts Thyroid Function

-You probably know your adrenal glands for producing adrenaline and managing your fight or flight response, but did you know that, as part of your endocrine system, they also produce hormones that impact your major metabolic processes, just like your thyroid?
+You probably know your adrenal glands for producing adrenaline and managing your fight or flight response.
+However, did you know that, as part of your endocrine system, they also produce hormones which impact major metabolic processes, just like your thyroid does?
 The hormones produced by your adrenal glands help to regulate blood pressure, electrolyte balance, blood sugar, immune response, digestion, and more.

-When you experience stress, be it emotional, mental, or physical, your hypothalamus sends a signal to your pituitary gland, which in turn signals to your adrenal glands to produce and release a series of stress hormones, including cortisol.
+When you experience stress, be it emotional, mental, or physical, your hypothalamus sends a signal to your pituitary gland.
+Your pituitary gland signals your adrenal glands to produce and release a series of stress hormones, including cortisol.

-Once a stressor triggers this cascade of hormones, cortisol and your other stress hormones redirect your body’s normal functions to deprioritize anything that is not necessary for overcoming the stressor in front of you.
-This means that functions like digestion, immune response, and yes, thyroid hormone production and distribution, are temporarily put on hold or slowed down until the stress has passed.
-Ideally the stress passes quickly, your body returns to normal, and everything runs smoothly.
+Once a stressor triggers this cascade of hormones, cortisol and your other stress hormones redirect your body’s normal functions to essentially ignore anything that is not necessary for overcoming the stressor in front of you.
+This means that functions such as digestion, immune response, and yes, thyroid hormone production and distribution, are temporarily put on hold or slowed down until the stress has passed.
+Ideally, the stress passes quickly, your body returns to normal, and everything runs smoothly once more.

-Unfortunately, in today’s society, we often experience chronic stress, either because our stress does not end quickly or it is quickly followed by yet another stressor.
+Unfortunately, due to our hectic lifestyles, many of us experience chronic stress, either because our stress does not end quickly or it is quickly followed by another stressor.
 This state of chronic stress puts your adrenals on overdrive for extended periods of time, continuously flooding your body with cortisol until your adrenals can no longer keep up with the constant demand for more and more stress hormones, leaving you in a state of adrenal fatigue.
-This flooding and eventual plummeting of stress hormones has many negative impacts on the thyroid.
+This flooding and eventual plummeting of stress hormones have many negative impacts on the thyroid.

 Slowed Thyroid Hormone Production

-Cortisol functions in a negative feedback loop with the hypothalamus and pituitary gland, meaning that once it enters your bloodstream, its presence signals to your hypothalamus and pituitary gland to slow down (so that they don’t trigger any additional stress hormones).
-But, since these organs regulate thyroid hormone production as well, that gets slowed down too.
+Cortisol functions in a negative feedback loop with the hypothalamus and pituitary gland.
+Once it enters your bloodstream, its presence signals to your hypothalamus and pituitary gland to slow down so that they don’t trigger any additional stress hormones.
+These organs also regulate thyroid hormone production, so that slows down as well.

 Reduced T4 to T3 Conversion

 Stress hormones affect the enzymes that convert T4 to T3.
-Remember that Free T3 (FT3) is the active form of the hormone and I like to think of it as the ‘gas,’ and Reverse T3 (RT3) is the inactive form of the hormone and I like to think of it as the ‘brakes.’
+Remember that Free T3 (FT3) is the active form of the hormone that I like to think of as the ‘gas.’
+Reverse T3 (RT3) is the inactive form of the hormone that I like to think of as the ‘brakes.’
 When stress is high we convert more of our T3 into RT3 rather than FT3.
-This imbalance essentially works to put the brakes on all of your metabolic processes, slowing them down and causing hypothyroid symptoms.
+This imbalance essentially puts the brakes on all of your metabolic processes, slowing them down and causing hypothyroid symptoms.